 - Insert the heat press pillow inside the garment to be pressed and pre-press the garment for a few seconds.

 - Add your design and press at the necessary time and temperature with a teflon sheet.

 The pressing pillow set I received from Lou has 4 different pillow sizes: 6 x 6 (infant, toddler, and bags), 5 x 16 (sleeves and pant legs), 10 x 10 (kids and smaller adult garments), and 15 x 15 (large adult garments).
 The pillows are reusable, made with a foam core, and covered with teflon material.
-They can be purchased through distributors or you can purchase them directly from my Etsy shop.
+They can be purchased at this link on Amazon.
 If you press a lot of items in your Silhouette or Cricut business, I think the cost is reasonable because it makes difficult jobs easier.

 If you don’t have a heat press yet, or if you are wondering if you need one – hurry over to this post.